 For example, distracted drivers, those who violate speed limits, or otherwise commit traffic violations may be liable for injuries if they cause an accident.
 This is especially true when others sustain catastrophic injuries.
 Likewise, if store owners fail to remedy uneven carpeting or flooring, clean up ice and snow, or eliminate spills in a timely fashion, then they may be liable if customers slip, fall, and suffer severe injuries as a result.

 In some situations, injured plaintiffs may bear some responsibility for the accident that led to their injuries.
 For instance, in a motor vehicle accident, injured drivers may also have committed a traffic violation that contributed to the crash.
 If the injured victims are less than 50 percent responsible for the accident, however, they may still be able to pursue compensation from other responsible parties.

 Call an Omaha Catastrophic Injury Attorney for Assistance

 The aftermath of an accident where you suffered catastrophic injuries can be stressful, painful, and lengthy.
 While you are attempting to recover physically and build a new life following a major accident, you may need assistance in procuring the financial help to cover out-of-pocket expenses.
 An Omaha catastrophic injury lawyer may be able to handle legal and financial matters on your behalf while you concentrate your efforts on physical recovery.

 Personal injury lawsuits are time-sensitive and can be very complex, both in terms of establishing liability and proving damages.
 Retaining legal representation throughout a claim could be essential to recovering the full compensation you deserve.
-Call Berry Law Firm today to schedule a free consultation.
+Call Berry Law today to schedule a free consultation.